Azure/aad-pod-identity/README.md

 ----
-Aad Pod Identity enables applications running in pods on AKS or aks-Engine Kubernetes to securely access cloud resources by leveraging Azure Active Directory(AAD).
-Administrators can configure identities and bindings to match pods with those identities.
+Aad Pod Identity enables applications running in pods on AKS or aks-engine Kubernetes clusters to securely access cloud resources, by leveraging Azure Active Directory(AAD).
+Administrators can configure identities and bindings, to match pods with those identities.
 Following this, without any code modifications, the applications running within the pod can access the appropriate cloud resources.
-The administrator interactions with the aad-pod-identity is via Kubernetes primitives.
+The administrator interactions with the aad-pod-identity are via Kubernetes primitives.

 ----